-Multi-Family Town Homes: Up to 100 town homes on about 19 acres will be located in an area bounded by Iwlole Gulch and Koele Golf Course holes 10, 11, 16, 17, and 18.
-Should the applicant build all 100 town homes, the average density would be less than 6 town homes per acre.
-The applicant also proposes a mix-of town homes of 1 and 2 story heights with buildings consisting of two, three, and Your town homes.
-(Exhibit 3, 14) the contact is a contact to the contact in the contact is a contact to the contact in the contact is a contact in the contact in the contact in the contact is a contact in the contact in the sidewalks as the main venicular classoft..... the development.
+Multi-Family Town Homes: Up to 100 town homes on about 19 acres will be located in an area bounded by Iwiole Gulch and Koele Golf Course holes 10, 11, 16, 17, and 18.
+Should the applicant build all 100 town homes, the average density would be less than 6 town homes, of 1 and 2 story heights with buildings consisting of two, three, and four town homes.
+(Exhibit 3, 14) central for three, and four town homes.
+(Exhibit 3, 14) central for three, and four town homes.
+(Exhibit 3, 14) central for three, and four town homes.
+(Exhibit 3, 14) central for three for a special for the story heights with grassed drainage swales, without curbs, surters and with grassed drainage swales, without curbs, surters and the development.
 The main entrance to this loop road will connect up with Lanai City at Queen Street.
-The singlefamily residential areas will be served by cul-de-sacs and an inner loop road that connects up with the main loop road.
-This main loop road will be bordered by & 5' wide meandering walkway on one side.
+The single-family residential areas will be served by cul-de-sacs and an inner loop road that connects up with the main loop road.
+This main loop road will be bordered by a 5' wide meandering walkway on one side.
 Two special improved roads for hillside homesites are proposed.